AFRICA

 21) Transactions involving only foreign businesses (foreign-to-foreign)

-There is no such thing as a local impact test.
-A local impact is assumed if either the turnover or the dominance threshold is met.
+There is no separate local impact test under Swiss merger control.
+A local impact is presumed if the turnover or dominance thresholds are met.

-As regards the turnover threshold, an exception exists if two or more undertakings acquire joint control over a joint venture that has neither activities nor turnover in Switzerland and if such activities and turnover in Switzerland of the joint venture are neither planned nor expected in future.
+With respect to the turnover threshold, an exception applies if two or more undertakings acquire joint control over a joint venture that does not conduct any activities or generate any turnover in Switzerland, and where no such activities or turnover are planned or expected in the future.
+However, in ComCo's more recent practice, the following additional criteria were considered:

 22) No overlap of activities of the parties